How To

 Antifreeze

-Antifreeze is a liquid that is used to prevent your engine from overheating.
-It’s a liquid that can cause a vinegar smell.
 When antifreeze isn’t properly circulating through an engine, it can emit a vinegary smoke odor.
 It could indicate a faulty radiator fan or a low antifreeze reservoir.
-In this situation, it’s important to get your car checked out by a professional.
+In this situation, getting your car checked out by a professional is important.

 Left Old Gym Clothes in the Car

-Gym clothes can have a vinegar smell.
-It’s not good to have gym clothes in your car.
-The smell can get into the car and then get into the air.
 If you don’t clean them, they can get moldy and smell.
-If you have a gym bag in your car, it’s good to put it in the trunk or in the back seat.
+If you have a gym bag in your car, it’s good to put it in the trunk or the back seat.

 A Lot of Condensation in the Car